 Star Trek dropped its first animated comedy series last summer but fans in the UK have had to wait patiently to get their hands on it.

-Fortunately, that wait is almost over as Lower Decks will be available to stream on Amazon Prime Video this weekend, introducing Trekkies to an all-new crew unlike any they have met before.
+Fortunately, that wait is almost over as Star Trek: Lower Decks will be available to stream on Amazon Prime Video this weekend, introducing Trekkies to an all-new crew unlike any they have met before.

 Ensigns Boimler (The Boys' Jack Quaid) and Mariner (Space Force's Tawny Newsome) are the two lead characters, doing thankless work aboard the USS Cerritos, comically billed as "one of Starfleet's least important ships".